photon1503/az-native/Demos/readme.md

 - Automated Deployment of the Sample Application using Azure CLI and BICEP
 - Securing and Publishing the Sample Application using Azure Application Gateway

-## Connecting Reactive Frontends using Azure Web PubSub
+## Implementing Reactive Frontends using Azure Web PubSub

 - Event Grid Recap
 - Real Time Options: SignalR vs Azure Web PubSub